Empower App Review 2023: Pros, Cons, and Key Features Explained

-Tell the app how much you want to save each week, and it’ll make automatic transfers to your Empower AutoSave account.
+Tell the app how much you want to save each week, and it’ll make automatic transfers to your Empower AutoSave Account.

 Most banks offer the ability to set up automatic transfers from a checking to savings account.
 What makes Empower unique is that it analyzes your checking account balance daily and saves accordingly.

-They’ll make up to four transfers per week in attempt to hit your savings goal.
+They’ll make up to four transfers per week in an attempt to hit your savings goal.
 If they aren’t able to hit your target savings number in one week, they’ll try to set aside more money the following week to catch up.